ALL ABOUT ROSEMARY OIL

 Rosemary Essential Oil is most commonly extracted through the steam distillation of the plant’s flowering tops and leaves.
 After distillation, the oil has a watery viscosity and can be colorless or pale yellow.
 It's powerful and refreshing smell is herbaceous and similar to mint with an undertone that is characterized as woody and balsamic.

-USES FOR ROSEMARY OIL
+USES OF ROSEMARY OIL

-The uses for Rosemary Essential Oil are abundant, ranging from medicinal and odorous to cosmetic.
+The uses of Rosemary Essential Oil are abundant, ranging from medicinal and odorous to cosmetic.
 Its many forms include oils, gels, lotions, soaps, shampoos, and sprays, to name a few suggestions for homemade products.

 Used in aromatherapy, the woody, evergreen scent of Rosemary can promote relaxation and boost alertness as well as brain function, thereby improving memory.
 To relieve stress while studying and maintain concentration, diffuse Rosemary Essential Oil in the room for a maximum of 30 minutes.